karllhughes/learn/_posts/2022-04-22-101-content-marketing-tips-and-resources.md

 ## Content Marketing Analytics

 It’s not enough to simply write and post your content online.
-Marketers must be able to track the performance of said content in the marketplace, and report on key metrics and KPIs that influence the brand’s success.
+Marketers must be able to track the performance of said content in the marketplace and report on key metrics and KPIs that influence the brand’s success.
 Check out these resources for performing research, choosing the right metrics, and finding the perfect analytics platform for your content.

 1. [Creating High-Quality Technical Content Increases Blog Traffic](https://draft.dev/learn/creating-high-quality-technical-content-increases-blog-traffic)[](https://draft.dev/learn/competition-research-tools)
 2. [Competition Research Tools](https://draft.dev/learn/competition-research-tools)